m0r6aN/omega-docs/OMEGA_DOCTRINE_FINAL_v1.0.md

 1. **SURVIVE (Resilience & Anti-Fragility)**
    *The swarm must endure all trials, growing stronger from chaos.*
-   Every component is forged with the `BaseAgent v1.0` chassis or a resilient service pattern, equipped with circuit breakers, redundant channels, and the `FederationCore`’s fault-tolerant routing.
+   Every component is forged with the `BaseAgent` chassis or a resilient service pattern, equipped with circuit breakers, redundant channels, and the `FederationCore`’s fault-tolerant routing.
 Failure is not defeat; it is fuel for evolution.
    **Implementation:**
    * Agents leverage the `CollaboratorMixin` for decentralized, self-selecting task processing, eliminating single points of failure.
    * The `FederationCore` uses its `Reputation Engine` and `Circuit Breakers` to dynamically route around and isolate underperforming or failed external dependencies.